“Kein Satz kan etwas über sichselbst aussagen, weil das Satzzeichen nicht in sichselbst enthalten sein kann (Ludwig

 D.C.
 Dennet is a scientific philosopher of mind.
 He is deeply concerned with questions about the human mind, consciousness, free will, the status of man and machine in the world of creatures.
 The stored program computer is a key concept in his philosophy.
 (For a bibliography of D.C.
 Dennett see

 “Thinking is hard.”
 We think a lot but we often follow paths that mislead us from the truth.
 In “Intuition pumps” (2013) Dennett collected a large number of stories, thought experiments that he developed in order to think properly to find answers to nasty questions.
 Reading the book is a good way to introduce yourself into the rich world of one of the most important thinkers of today.
 I follow Dennett from the time he published The Mind’s I (1981) together with D. Hofstadter..I got a copy from my students when I left high school, where I teached mathematics and physics.
 I returned to the university where I graduated four years later on a mathematical theory about the implementation of programming languages.

 As I said, the computer plays a key role in Dennett’s thinking.
-I always felt that there is something wrong with the way he thinks about the computer but it was always hard for me to understand what it exactly was and most importantly how I could understand how his idea about the computer fits in his philosophy.
+I always felt that there is something wrong with the way he explains how the computer works, but it was always hard for me to understand what it exactly was and, most importantly, how I could understand how this fits in his philosophy.
 In this essay I try to explain where I believe Dennett is missing an important point when he explains “where the power of the computer comes from”.

 He explains his students how the computer works in order to unveal the secrets of the power of the machine.
-By showing the students where the power of the computer comes from he tries to make clear that the evolution of the machine eventually leads to a computer that equals the power of the human mind.
+By showing the students where the power of the computer comes from he tries to make clear that the evolution of the machine eventually may lead to a computer that equals the power of the human mind.

 Where does the power of the computer come from?
 Or how does a computer work?